11 Tips on How to Avoid Contractor Fraud

 If your property has been damaged by a storm, you’ll probably be working with a contractor to help get things back in order.

 Most contractors are honest, hardworking people who take pride in what they do.
-But it’s important to be savvy about who you choose to work with.
-Be on the lookout for the following common fraudulent acts by contractors, and then follow these tips to help you take smart steps to avoid fraud.
+But it’s important to be savvy about who you choose to work with for home repairs.
+Be on the lookout for the following common fraudulent acts by contractors, and then follow these tips to help you take smart steps to avoid becoming a victim of contractor fraud.

 What Is Contractor Fraud?